 Here is what you need to do in order to apply to host Verdict with Ted Cruz on your campus:

 Given the limited number of engagements available for this unique program, the following requirements MUST be met in order for your school to be considered for an event.

-- Venue must be able to accommodate up to 1,000 students and community members.
+- Venue must be able to accommodate up to 500 students and community members

 **If at any time one of these requirements are not met or reneged on by the school, Young America’s Foundation reserves the right to re-evaluate the lecture’s feasibility.**

-Please note that in order to be considered for a spring date, you must submit your proposal as a Word doc or PDF with the information as outlined in step 3 below.
+Please note that in order to be considered for a fall date, you must submit your proposal as a Word doc or PDF with the information as outlined in step 3 below.